Carlos Santana collapses onstage during concert

-Carlos Santana collapsed onstage during a performance at Pine Knob Music Theatre in Independence Township, Michigan on Tuesday night.
+Carlos Santana collapsed onstage during a performance at Pine Knob Music Theatre in Independence Township, Mich. on Tuesday night.

 A concertgoer shared a video that shows a medical team being brought up to help the 74-year-old guitarist off stage.
 The rest of the show had to be canceled.